RhetTbull/osxphotos/README.md

 ## Contributing

-Contributing is easy!  if you find bugs or want to suggest additional features/changes, please open an [issue](https://github.com/rhettbull/osxphotos/issues/).
+Contributing is easy!  if you find bugs or want to suggest additional features/changes, please open an [issue](https://github.com/rhettbull/osxphotos/issues/) or join the [discussion](https://github.com/RhetTbull/osxphotos/discussions).

 I'll gladly consider pull requests for bug fixes or feature implementations.